Who We Are

 Nicholas Fitzmaurice grew up in the small mountain community of Mazama, Washington where he developed an appreciation for his natural surroundings.
 His recreational passions drew him to pursue his undergraduate education in Bozeman Mt, studying Industrial and Management Systems Engineering with a minor in Sustainability Studies as a rising junior at MSU.
 Nic wears several hats in the Office of Sustainability, working as the Green Cats Coordinator, reporting on past projects funded by the Smart Building Initiative, and exploring how we can achieve successful climate action planning at MSU.

 STARS Data Coodinator he/him/his

 Kieran Wilder grew up in the outdoors of Moscow, Idaho before choosing to study Environmental Science and Sustainability Studies at Montana State University.
 Being engaged in outdoor activities has given Kieran a deep respect for the influence the natural world can have on humans as well as a desire to work to make our lives less environmentally impactful.
 Kieran will be working as a data coordinator for the MSU STARS Report and hopes that this work will contribute to making our campus and community more socially and environmentally sustainable.

-Raye Myers is a third-year undergraduate student at MSU majoring in Environmental Studies and minoring in Hispanic Studies.
+Raye Myers is a fourth-year undergraduate student at MSU majoring in Environmental Studies and minoring in Hispanic Studies.
 After growing up in Albuquerque, New Mexico, she decided to try out the snowier Montana weather and come to Bozeman.
 She has appreciated the proximity to mountains and the community of outdoor enthusiasts who understand the urgency of protecting the natural world and our place in it.
 With the Office of Sustainability, she has been exploring the history and context behind climate action planning at the university and looks forward to further connecting and communicating with individuals on campus!